pythonNordeste/codigo-de-conduta/README.md

 ---

-This Code of Conduct is based on Python Brasil Code of Conduct and may be altered or improved regardless of it’s original.
+This Code of Conduct is based on Python Sudeste Code of Conduct and may be altered or improved regardless of it’s original.